Donald J. Brash (Ph.D., Drew University)

-A native of western Pennsylvania, Dr. Brash is an ordained minister with an ecumenical history.
+A native of western Pennsylvania, Dr. Donald Brash is an ordained minister with an ecumenical history.
 He has extensive experience as a pastor of American Baptist churches, and is a recipient of the American Baptist Churches of New Jersey's Executive Minister's Award for Excellence in Ministry.
 Presently, he is a member of Princeton United Methodist Church in Princeton, NJ.

 As Associate Professor of Theology and Ethics, Dr. Tokunbo A. Adelekan teaches courses in African-American studies and Ecclesiology.
 He is also Senior Pastor of the Tabernacle Baptist Church of Dayton, Ohio.
-His books include African Wisdom: 101 Proverbs from the Motherland and A Charge to Keep: Re-Missioning the Urban Church for the 21st Century.
-Adelekan is currently working on two other books on public theology and creative suffering.
+His books include African Wisdom: 101 Proverbs from the Motherland and A Charge to Keep: Re-Missioning the Urban Church for the 21st Century, and he is currently working on two other books on public theology and creative suffering.

-Born to an African (Yoruba) father and an African-American mother, Adelekan is on a pilgrimage of mind and spirit.
-A theologian, church growth practitioner, cultural critic, folkorist and community leader who works out of the prophetic wing of the Afro-Baptist faith, Adelekan is considered one of the leading American scholar-preachers of his generation.
-Featured in Ebony magazine as one of the “30 Leaders of the Future,” Adelekan has conceptualized practical models for Christians navigating the complex matrices of post-industrialism and post-modernity.
-In his role as a transatlantic communicator, Adelekan has worked diligently to build cross-cultural and cross-denominational alliances between Christians in the United States, the Caribbean, West Africa and Europe.
+Born to an African (Yoruba) father and an African-American mother, Tokunbo is on a pilgrimage of mind and spirit.
+A theologian, church growth practitioner, cultural critic, folklorist and community leader who works out of the prophetic wing of the Afro-Baptist faith, he is considered one of the leading American scholar-preachers of his generation.
+Featured in Ebony magazine as one of the “30 Leaders of the Future,” he has conceptualized practical models for Christians navigating the complex matrices of post-industrialism and post-modernity.
+In his role as a transatlantic communicator, he has worked diligently to build cross-cultural and cross-denominational alliances between Christians in the United States, the Caribbean, West Africa and Europe.

-Michael Sisson is a native of West Virginia.
+Dr. Michael Sisson is a native of West Virginia.
 He currently serves as Executive Minister for the West Virginia Baptist Convention and the Senior Pastor of the Crab Orchard Baptist Church in Crab Orchard, WV.
 Prior to coming to Crab Orchard, he served the pastorates of Sutton Baptist Church in Sutton, WV and New Life Baptist Church in Shady Spring, WV.

 Mike's leadership experience includes serving as the President of the WVBC (West Virginia Baptist Convention) a Region of the American Baptist Churches USA, as the President of the Pastors 4 Pastors: The WV Baptist Ministers' Council, as the Chair and Academic Dean of the WVBC School of Christian Studies, and on the Committee on Ministerial Standing for the WVBC.
 He has served on the Board of Directors for two Nonprofit Organizations: Precision Services Inc. and the Beckley Health Right Free Clinic and its subsidiaries in Mercer and Summers Counties of WV.